nkpro2000sr/PERMALINK-for-Gist/README.md

-# Updatable PermaLink
-to create permanent link that will forever include all the changes, and uptodate.

 ### solution
 this is done by creating <ins>Github Repo with GitHub Pages activated</ins>.
 here the permanent url is github-pages url of content in repo.